Václav Klaus: Post-presidency

 After his presidency ended in 2013, Klaus was named a Distinguished Senior Fellow at the Cato Institute.
 His fellowship was terminated in September 2014, due to his views on the Revolution of Dignity, his hostility to homosexuality, and support for European far-right parties.

 On 9 September 2014, in an interview with Czech radio station Radio Impuls, Klaus said that Ukraine is an artificially created state and that the Russian intervention in the country was part of a civil war.
 He continued by describing Maidan as an "artificial event created by the West and the United States", in which Russia was forced to intervene.
 He added that in his opinion, Ukraine lacks the strong ties to keep the country together.

 In the 2018 presidential election, Klaus endorsed his former political opponent Miloš Zeman.

+In November 2024, Klaus received media attention after stating on CNN Prima News that female defence ministers are "absurd nonsense".

 Tricolour

 Klaus' son Václav Klaus Jr. was elected to the Chamber of Deputies in the 2017 election as a member of the Civic Democratic Party.
 Klaus Jr. was expelled from the party in 2019 following comments in which he compared EU directives to the Holocaust.
 He founded a new party, the Tricolour Citizens' Movement.
 Václav Klaus joined Tricolour and became the party's foreign relations adviser.